Coinbase value nears $70bn in stock market debut

 The decision of whether to invest in Coinbase is a complex one given the companies dependence on the volatile cryptocurrency markets.
 The company stated in its SEC filing that “a majority of our net revenue is from transactions in Bitcoin and Ethereum” and that the firm’s operating profits could be “adversely affected” by a fall in demand.
 As such, investors who worry the cryptocurrency market is currently in a bubble or simply see the asset class as too volatile may wish to look elsewhere.

 There is also the argument that the company’s wide margins are a reflection of the large fees the exchange can charge, given the lack of clear competition for Coinbase at the moment.
-However, the market is a profitable one and many fast-growing competitors are emerging, such as Bitfinex and Binance.
+However, the market is a profitable one and many fast-growing competitors are emerging, such as Bitfinex.
 This increased competition is expected to lead to pressure on exchanges like Coinbase to lower fees, eating into their profits.

 But there are many arguments for investing in Coinbase shares too.
 The most obvious being that when Bitcoin’s price rises, so does the demand for cryptocurrency and also Coinbase’s revenue.
 Hence, shares in Coinbase can be a prudent way for investors to gain exposure to the cryptocurrency without actually owning it, should they feel more positive about the direction Bitcoin’s price will move in the future.